bodenlos/guggenheim-calendar-widget/README.txt

 == Installation ==

 1. Upload the `/guggenheim-calendar-widget/` directory and contents to the `/wp-content/plugins/` WordPress plugins directory
-2. Activate the plugin through the 'Plugins' menu in your WordPress admin. panel
+2. Activate the plugin through the 'Plugins' menu in your WordPress administration panel

 == Changelog ==